erikycd/Titanic_survivor_prediction/README.md

 From the classic Titanic machine learning (ML) competition on [Kaggle](https://www.kaggle.com/c/titanic/overview) website.
 The very first steps to dive into ML competitions and familiarize with prediction systems.

-The approach shown here makes use of classic ML techniques to create a model that predicts which passengers survived the Titanic shipwreck.
+The approach shown here makes use of classic ML-based techniques to create a model that predicts which passengers survived the Titanic shipwreck.
 [Python file](Titanic_eng.py).

 Basically, the process involves: